 The cycle’s values corresponding to the convergence of the entropy criteria are used in the following to define the limit between inactive and active cycles.

-Figure [SHA]: Shannon entropy as a function of the cycle number for the different benchmark cases (2000 cycles with 5.105 n/cycle).
+Figure 13: Shannon entropy as a function of the cycle number for the different benchmark cases (2000 cycles with 5.105 n/cycle).
 The vertical line indicates the value of the cycle number when the source appears to be converged based on the use of the Shannon entropy criteria.